MAPF-Competition/web_resource/Competition Setup.md

 Each **robot** occupies a single grid cell and has a designated orientation called `Forward`.
 Each timestep a robot can execute a single action, in parallel with all other robots.
 Each action has a duration of exactly one timestep.
 The available actions (see illustration) are as follows:
-- Move in the forward direction into an adjacent grid cell
+- Move Forward, into an adjacent grid cell
 - Rotate 90 degree clockwise
 - Rotate 90 degrees counter-clockwise
-- Wait at its current location.
+- Wait at the current location.

 An **action** is valid (or feasible) if the robot can execute that action without colliding with obstacles in the environment or with other moving robots.
-There are two types of collisions which can occur between two robots:
+There are two types of collisions (see illustrations) which can occur between two robots:

 - Vertex collision: two agents attempt to move to the same location at the same time.
 - Edge collision: two agents traverse the same edge from opposite directions at the same time.